 Subject to the exceptions in Table 2.5.1, fencers must be at least 13 years old on January 1 in the year of the competition.
+Fencers younger than that must, as of the regular fee entry deadline, be on the Y14 National Point Standings to be eligible for Cadet events or on the Cadet National Point Standings to be eligible for Junior events.
 There are no classification requirements.

 Fencers must meet age requirements as above and be a U.S. Citizen or Permanent Resident representing the United States.
-Athletes that have represented another country in the last three years at FIE level competitions (Senior/Junior and those athletes that represented another country at the Cadet World Championships) are not eligible to compete in a National Championship.
+Athletes that have represented another country in senior or junior events at FIE level competitions or at the Cadet World Championships in the last three years are not eligible to compete in the Junior Olympic Championships.